nodejs/node/deps/v8/benchmarks/README.txt

 Changes from Version 5 to Version 6
 ===================================

-Removed dead code from the RayTrace benchmark and changed the Splay benchmark to avoid converting the same numeric key to a string over and over again.
+Removed dead code from the RayTrace benchmark and fixed a couple of typos in the DeltaBlue implementation.
+Changed the Splay benchmark to avoid converting the same numeric key to a string over and over again and to avoid inserting and removing the same element repeatedly thus increasing pressure on the memory subsystem.

+Furthermore, the benchmark runner was changed to run the benchmarks for at least a few times to stabilize the reported numbers on slower machines.